eclipse-keyple/keyple-website/content/docs/build-your-first-app/java-app.md

 // Associate the calypsoSam and the samReader to create a samResource CardResource<CalypsoSam> samResource = new CardResource<>(samReader, calypsoSam);

 //...
 ```

-### Select the PO
+### Select the Calypso PO

 1st PO exchange:

-The PO selection is made using the application's AID and results in a
+The Calypso PO selection is made using the portable object application's AID
-CalypsoPo object that will contain all the information extracted from
+and results in a CalypsoPo object that will contain all the information extracted
-the PO all along the transaction.
+from the Calypso PO all along the transaction.

 ```java
 // Prepare a Calypso PO selection